ATM2100/GuidedWalkThroughOfLinux/cheat_sheet.md

 ```

 ### Find in Man Page tree and ls
-a) If `tree -h` displays the size of a file or directory in a human readable fashion, how would you display it in a human unreadable fashion?
-(Your looking to print an exact size in bytes)
+a) If `tree -h` displays the size of a file or directory in a human-readable fashion, how would you display it in a human-readable fashion?
+(You're looking to print an exact size in bytes)
-b) The `ls -l` command also lists the size of the file.
-Another way to show the size of files would be using the `ls -s` command.
-As you can imagine, the `-s` stands for size.
-Since tree has a flag to make file sizes human readable, it stands to reason that ls does as well.
+b) The `ls -l` command lists the file size.
+Another way to show the size of files would be using the `ls -s' command.
+As you can imagine, the `-s' stands for size.
+Since `tree` has a flag to make file sizes human readable, it stands to reason that ls does as well.
 What is this flag?
-What other flags would be needed to make use of this human readable flag?
+What other flags would be needed to use this human-readable flag?
 ```
 a)
 -s     Print the size of each file in bytes along with the name.